 Avoiding triggers is an important part of addiction recovery.
 Opioids, which are common prescription pain relievers, are commonly associated with dependency and addiction.
-Uncontrollable cravings and a lack of control over substance use are characteristic of addiction; triggers, or certain events that encourage these feelings, can create barriers during recovery.
+Uncontrollable cravings and a lack of control over substance use are characteristic of addiction.
+Triggers, or certain events that encourage these feelings, can create barriers during recovery after opioid addiction treatment.
+All too often, an opioid addiction relapse is an ever-present possibility for many people in recovery.
 By identifying relapse triggers, you can work on staying sober.

 What Is a Trigger?

 A trigger is a psychological stimulus, such as an event, circumstance, or another source of trauma that causes feelings of sadness, despair, discouragement, anxiety, or panic.
 The interaction between triggers and relapse reinforces how substance abuse and mental health are so interrelated.
 In addition to stress, other common mental health relapse triggers include: